 The museum reopened to the general public on November 23, 2008.
 The Intrepid had been brought back to the pier in October of that year.
 Several aircraft were added or moved from the aircraft carrier before the reopening.

 In 2011, ownership of the space shuttle Enterprise was transferred to the Intrepid Sea, Air and Space Museum.
-The shuttle was allowed to be transferred by air on top of a shuttle carrier aircraft in 2010.
+The shuttle was allowed to be transferred by air atop a shuttle carrier aircraft in 2010.
 The Enterprise was flown to JFK International Airport in New York in April 2012 and later traveled by boat to the museum in June 2012.
-A MiG-15 fighter jet, a British Royal Navy Supermarine Scimitar airplane and an American Douglas F3D Skyknight plane were moved to the Schenectady, New York Empire State Aerospaces Museum.
+A MiG-15 fighter jet, a British Royal Navy Supermarine Scimitar airplane, and an American Douglas F3D Skyknight plane were moved to the Schenectady, New York, Empire State Aerospaces Museum.

 A new pavilion was constructed for the Space Shuttle in time for the exhibit opening in July 2012.
-Damage caused by Hurricane Sandy caused the exhibit to close temporarily in October 2012.
-The shuttle exhibit reopened in July 2013 to the general public.
+Damage from Hurricane Sandy forced the exhibit to close temporarily in October 2012.
+The shuttle exhibit reopened to the general public in July 2013.

 The museum has hosted several local and national events over the years.
-It was home to festivities for the MLB All Star Game weekend in 2013 and Super Bowl XLVIII in 2014.
-Fleet Week, an annual event held by the US Coast Guard, Marine Corps and Navy center around the Intrepid.
+It was home to festivities for the MLB All-Star Game weekend in 2013 and Super Bowl XLVIII in 2014.
+Fleet Week, an annual event held by the US Coast Guard, Marine Corps, and Navy, centers around the Intrepid.
 Various Fleet Week activities are conducted on the museum grounds and on the Intrepid itself.
 Viking warships are also docked on the north cruise ship terminals.

 Some of the more prominent exhibits that you can see at the Intrepid Sea, Air and Space Museum are: